geudde/attic-chest/pages/06.season-5/08.meeting-65/04.dissolution/docs.md

 The germ of vegetation grows)
 But Nettletop’s, of size complete,
 &emsp;And well supplied with brisker juices,
-He found, would at th’approach of heat
+He found, would at th’ approach of heat
 &emsp;Melt like the sugar which she uses.

 The wily god his darts prepares,